KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher (May 2025).md

 ## Copyrights templates in Wikimedia Commons

-Wikimedia Commons is one of the largest open-access media repositories in the world, used daily by Wikipedia and countless other businesses and projects.
+[Wikimedia Commons](https://commons.wikimedia.org/) is one of the largest open-access media repositories in the world, used daily by Wikipedia and countless other businesses and projects.
 To protect the open and reusable nature of its content, strict legal rules must be followed for files that are uploaded to Commons:

 1) All uploaded files must either be:
-   - Out of copyright — meaning they are in the public domain, either passively [because copyrights have expired](https://gowlingwlg.com/en/insights-resources/articles/2024/public-domain-what-happens-when-copyright-expires), or because the rights holder has waived any copyrights on the files, actively releasing them into the public domain, for instance by using a [CC0 license](https://creativecommons.org/public-domain/cc0/).
+   - Out of copyright — meaning they are in the public domain, either passively [because copyrights have expired](https://gowlingwlg.com/en/insights-resources/articles/2024/public-domain-what-happens-when-copyright-expires), or because the rights holders have waived any copyrights on the files, actively releasing them into the public domain, for instance by using a [CC0 license](https://creativecommons.org/public-domain/cc0/).
    - Freely licensed — under licenses that allow reuse and modification, most commonly [CC-BY](https://creativecommons.org/licenses/by/4.0/), [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/), or equivalent.

 2) These copyright claims must be explicitly and unambiguously added to the file description page.